meilisearch/meilisearch/README.md

 ### Analytic Events

 Once a day, events are being sent to our Amplitude instance so we can know how many people are using MeiliSearch.<br/>
-Only information concerning the platform on which the server runs is concerned.
+Only information about the platform on which the server runs is concerned.
 No other information is being sent.<br/>
 If this doesn't suit you, you can disable these analytics by using the `MEILI_NO_ANALYTICS` env variable.

 ## Contact